Arriving at Havana Airport, Cuba, may certainly feel overwhelming, even if you are a seasoned traveler.

 Getting through Immigration and Customs involves displaying your passport, Cuban Tourist Card, and proof of insurance to the Immigration official.
 They’ll stamp your passport and take a photo of you.
 The agent may also ask you basic questions such as “What’s the purpose of your trip to Cuba” or “First time in Cuba?”.

 After you exit the Immigration booth, you will proceed to a security check, and your bags will be scanned.
 Shortly after, a Customs officer will collect your Custom Declaration Form that you should have received before in your home airport or during the flight.

 Customs prevent you from bringing certain items into Cuba and leaving with restricted items.
 Familiarize yourself with what you can take through Cuban customs before you pack.

-You can exchange your foreign currency for CUP at a CADECA office in Havana Airport.
-Keep in mind that, outside the airport, you’ll pay for everything from lodging and food to taxi fare in Cuban currency.
-However, private service providers will welcome your US dollars.
+You can exchange your foreign currency for CUP at a CADECA office at Havana Airport.
+Keep in mind that outside the airport, you’ll pay for everything from lodging and food to taxi fares in Cuban currency.

 You will see a small TV screen with the live exchange rate, but you can also check the CADECA website to know the current exchange rates.